Hinduism and Jainism: Jains and the Hindu society

 Jain scholars and some monks in general allowed a sort of cautious integration with the Hindu society.
 In today's date, there are a lot of common aspects in social and cultural life of Hindus and Jains.
 It is quite difficult to differentiate a lay Jain from a lay Hindu.
 The Jain code of conduct is quite similar to that which is found in Hindu Dharmasashtra, Manusmriti and other Law books of Brahmans.
 The difference in the rituals of practitioners of the two religions would be that the Jains do not give any importance to bathing in holy water.
 According to religious scholar M. Whitney Kelting, some of the "names and narratives" in the Hindu's list of satis are also found in the Jain tradition.
 In the Hindu context, a sati is a virtuous wife who protects her husband and his family and has the "intention to die before, or with," her husband.
 Kelting notes that those satis who die on the funeral pyre of their husband, or who "intended to die" but were prevented from death, may attain a status called satimata.
-Kelting says that the Jain tradition, due to principle of non-violence and equanimity, doesn't allow self-immolation.
+Kelting says that the Jain tradition, due to principle of non-violence and equanimity, does not allow self-immolation.
 They, instead, see renunciation rather than self-sacrifice as the highest ideal for a Jain sati.
 Hindus think Jainism is simply another branch of Hinduism.
 Jain historians like Champat Rai Jain, held that Hindus are Jaina allegorists who have allegorised the Jain teachings.